Originally published July 1, 2021. Updated April 12, 2023.

-We’re about a month into the 2021 Atlantic hurricane season, which makes us wonder, “Is this the calm before the storm?”
-Hurricane season runs from June 1 through November 30, and the National Oceanic and Atmospheric Administration (NOAA) anticipates this season to be active, but thankfully, not as active as the 2020 season.
+We’re about a month away from the 2023 Atlantic hurricane season, which makes us wonder, “Is this the calm before the storm?”
+Hurricane season runs from June 1 through November 30, and the National Oceanic and Atmospheric Administration (NOAA) anticipates this season to be active, but thankfully, below average from previous seasons.

-As employers focus on reopening their businesses safely and keeping the coronavirus pandemic at bay, they shouldn’t forget about hurricane preparedness, especially those with businesses located along the coasts of the Gulf of Mexico and the Atlantic Ocean.
+It's important for employers not to forget about hurricane preparedness, especially those with businesses located along the coasts of the Gulf of Mexico and the Atlantic Ocean.
 Low-lying regions spanning from southeastern parts of Texas, through Florida and up the Atlantic coast, are most at risk for experiencing the impact of a hurricane, including wind damage and storm surge.

 The best way to handle hurricane season and protect your business and employees is to prepare.
 Read on to learn about the hurricane preparedness guidance offered by the Department of Labor’s Occupational Safety and Health Administration (OSHA).